-The attorneys of the Eggleston Law Firm, PC, have years of experience assisting clients in calculating support requests and determining how the courts may respond to support requests.
+The attorneys of the Eggleston Law Firm, PC, have years of experience assisting clients in calculating child support & Spousal requests and determining how the courts may respond to support requests.

 An important point related to the concept of spousal support in Texas is that the court starts with the presumption that the person making the request must prove their need for the money.

 Factors that can be used to document this need include:

 If the court accepts a request for spousal support, the judge will review the individual circumstances of both spouses.
 Our divorce firm can examine your situation and provide guidance on what level of support may be approved.